aklinker1/vitepress-knowledge/server/README.md

 | `ASSISTANT_ICON_URL` | `/logo.svg`                                  | Optional: Path or full URL to icon to use for the assistant's avatar in the chat.
 If missing, will default to `/favicon.ico`. |
 | `WELCOME_MESSAGE`    | `<p>Hi!</p><p>I'm an AI assistant...`        | Optional: HTML template for customizing the initial message shown before a user sends their first message.                    |
 | `SYSTEM_PROMPT`      | `You are an expert developer trained on ...` | Optional: Customize the system prompt                                                                                         |

+> [!WARNING]
+> Note that right now, the chat window is hardcoded to use Gemini 2.0 Flash.
+The other services and models cannot be used yet.

+## Hosting

+To host the backend, you can use docker like the [Setup guide does](https://github.com/aklinker1/vitepress-knowledge#setup), or clone down the repo and run the `server/src/main.ts` file yourself.

+The `server/Dockerfile` contains the minimal set of build instructions to run the backend.